Brunel International NV: Progress on Brunel share buyback program 2021

-Amsterdam, 7 June 2021 - Brunel International N.V.
-(Brunel; BRNL), reports the transaction details related to its share buyback program announced on 1 June 2021 for an amount up to EUR 1,977,000, starting on 3 June 2021 in order to meet obligations under its performance share plan for senior management (excluding Board of Directors).
+Amsterdam, 14 June 2021 - Brunel International N.V.
+(Brunel; BRNL), reports the transaction details for the period 7 June 2021 through 11 June 2021 related to its share buyback program announced on 1 June 2021 for an amount up to EUR 1,977,000, and started on 3 June 2021 in order to meet obligations under its performance share plan for senior management (excluding Board of Directors).

 Detailed information including all individual transactions can be found on https://www.brunelinternational.net/en/share-buyback-program (https://www.brunelinternational.net/en/share-buyback-program).